-You are responsible for an initial set up fee and if the arrangement is accepted by your creditors and approved by the courts, you will have to pay the balance to move forward.
-In addition to this, the trustee, will take 20% of your future payments as a fee for overseeing and managing your consumer proposal.
+You are responsible for an initial set up fee and, if the arrangement is accepted by your creditors and approved by the courts, you will have to pay the balance to move forward.
+In addition to this, the trustee will take 20% of your future payments as a fee for overseeing and managing your consumer proposal.

-Which debts can be included in a Consumer Proposal?
+Which debts can be included in a consumer proposal?
 Can I include my student loans?

 In order to file a consumer proposal, an individual must owe less than $250,000.00, excluding a mortgage on their principal residence.
-In addition, not all debts can be included in a Consumer Proposal.
+In addition, not all debts can be included in a consumer proposal.
 Student loans often cannot be included, especially if it has been less than 7 years from when someone stopped studying.
-While you are making payments on a Consumer proposal, student loan payments aren’t required, however, interest is still added to the loan during that time.
+While you are making payments on a consumer proposal, student loan payments aren’t required, however, interest is still added to the loan during that time.
 At the end of the proposal, you may end up owing more on your student loan that you did before filing the consumer proposal.

-Will Creditors accept my Consumer Proposal?
+Will creditors accept my consumer proposal?

-There is never a guarantee that creditors will accept your Consumer Proposal.
+There is never a guarantee that creditors will accept your consumer proposal.
 Each creditor has their own policies and each will consider someone’s overall circumstances very carefully.
 For example, if someone has a lot of surplus income over and above the Superintendent of Bankruptcy’s monthly expense guidelines, creditors will expect them to be able to repay more of what they owe.
-To have your Consumer Proposal accepted, it needs to be a better outcome for your creditors than if you were to file bankruptcy.
+To have your consumer proposal accepted, it needs to be a better outcome for your creditors than if you were to file bankruptcy.
 How much of your debt you’ll repay will depend in part on your income level and what assets you own.

 What happens if I can’t make a payment?

-How does a Consumer Proposal affect my credit?
+How does a consumer proposal affect my credit?

 A consumer proposal is a legal arrangement and is a matter of public record.
-It is also noted on your credit report and this for an additional 3 years after the proposal has been successfully completed.
+It is also noted on your credit report and this for an additional three years after the proposal has been successfully completed.
 How a consumer proposal affects your credit will depend on what is on your credit report.

 What is public record?